 Fall: summer <<<>>> Oct 21,21,23

-Departure ends by late Oct; there are later reports 29 Oct 1996 at Crescent Lake NWR, Garden Co and 8 Nov 1980 Sioux Co.
+Departure ends by late Oct; there are later reports 29 Oct 1996 at Crescent Lake NWR, Garden Co, 8 Nov 1980 Sioux Co, and 8 Nov 2018 Custer Co.
 There is insufficient information to determine early dates for fall migration in Nebraska, although movement of small flocks from breeding areas begins in mid-Sep (Bleho et al 2015); two were at Lake McConaughy 25 Aug 2006.